imixs/open-bpmn/docker/README.md

 Open-BPMN provides a Docker image to run the BPMN modeler as a Container in Docker or Kubernetes.

 The Open-BPMN Docker image is based on the [official NodeJS image (node:16-buster)](https://hub.docker.com/_/node).
-The container image contains a prebuild appliction and exposes the port 3000
+The container image contains a pre-build application and exposes the port 3000

-In the Dockerfile we are using the entrypoint:
+In the Dockerfile we are using start script as the entrypoint:

-    ENTRYPOINT [ "yarn", "start", "--hostname=0.0.0.0" ]
+    ENTRYPOINT [ "/usr/src/app/start.sh" ]

-setting the environment param `--hostname=0.0.0.0` is important to allow access form outside the container.
+**Note:** The start script is setting the environment param `--hostname=0.0.0.0` which is important to allow access form outside the container.
 Find more details also [here](https://dev.to/hagevvashi/don-t-forget-to-give-host-0-0-0-0-to-the-startup-option-of-webpack-dev-server-using-docker-1483) and [here](https://github.com/theia-ide/theia-apps/tree/master/theia-cpp-docker).

 ## Build